 I’m still at the gas station as I write this.
 The accident occurred just hours ago.
 Couldn't find anyone able to take me anywhere tonight.
 I'm not sure I want them too.
 Not tonight.
 I'd rather stay off the roads for a while.
 It’s a nice gas station, anyway.
 Not the worst place to spend a night.
 There’s a Subway attached, with benches to sit on.
 I've texted and called family and friends.
 Talked with Brooke again.
 I miss her.
 Don’t want to live in a world without her.
 Don’t want her to live in a world without me.
 I'm glad the EMTs found my phone.

 The Excursion is here too, next to a mechanic's garage adjacent to the gas station.
 I went out to it earlier, after the police and ambulance left, to see if I could recover some belongings.
 My backpack and its contents, including my laptop, were unscathed.
-Business travelers, buy Lenovo: they build them sturdy.
 My water bottle was a little muddy but intact.
 My driver's hat, which I'd set in the seat next to me, had small chunks of glass in it.

 As I shuffled away from the Excursion and back towards the gas station, belongings in hand, I thought, as I have many times tonight, how lucky I am to be here.
 Every day people suffer, people hurt, and people die for reasons I don't remotely understand.
 I stopped and I looked into the dark sky, freezing wind numbing my face.
 I thanked God for letting me live this time.
-Then I chocked back a sudden bout of sobs, breathed in hard, and kept walking.
+Then I choked back a sudden sob, breathed in hard, and continued walking.